 …there they sit in crowded rooms at call centers, or alone, working off-site behind their screens and facing cyber-reality, as it is being created.
 Meanwhile, each new startup begins the process, essentially, all over again.

 There is a reference to a Wired story from 2014 where Adrian Chen documented the work of front line moderators operating in modern-day sweatshops.
-In Manila, Chen witnessed a secret army of workers employed to soak up the worst of humanity in order to protect the rest of us.
+In Manilla, Chen witnessed a secret army of workers employed to soak up the worst of humanity.

 However, in offices located elsewhere, we are told